rachelwong/pz-cheeseria-juniors/README.md

 3. Show all recently purchased items when clicking on the "Recent Purchases" button on the top left of the page.
 You may choose to display those items in a Drawer, a Dialog or any other control you see fit.
 Note that the recent purchased items **must** be retrieved from the server.

 > Same as above in point 2, I'm not able to configure the server backend as I really did not understand the workings of the backend.
+I tried retrieving data from textfile and reconvert it into an array.
 Instead I injected dummy data into the /api/purchase endpoint (GET route).

 4. Add a UI automation test that performs the Purchase action you implemented as part of Feature #2.
 For this test case you will add two separate items to the cart and click on the **Purchase** button you have added as part of Feature #2.
 For this exercise we will be using the Cypress.io tool-set.
 You will find code to get you started in the 'e2e' folder.